JawedAshraf/Deathray/Deathray readme.txt

 Compatibility
 =============

-The following software configuration is known to work:
+The following software configurations are known to work:

- - Avisynth 2.5.8
+ - Avisynth 2.5.8         and 2.6 MT (SEt's)
- - AMD Stream SDK 2.3
+ - AMD Stream SDK 2.3     and AMD APP SDK 2.8.1
- - AMD Catalyst 10.12
+ - AMD Catalyst 10.12     and 13.8 beta 2
- - Windows Vista 64-bit
+ - Windows Vista 64-bit   and Windows 8 64-bit

+ - NVidia software is known to work but drivers unknown

-The following hardware configuration is known to work:
+The following hardware configurations are known to work:

- - ATI HD 5870 graphics card
+ - ATI HD 5870
+ - AMD HD 7770
+ - AMD HD 7970
+ - Various NVidia, models unknown

 Known non-working hardware: